ansys/pyprimemesh/doc/source/user_guide/logging.rst

 Logging
 *******

-A logger can be attached to a session in order to handle streamed output from PyPrimeMesh.
+A logger can be attached to a session to handle streamed output from PyPrimeMesh.

-An example is shown below where the output is formatted as needed:
+This code attaches a logger and formats the output as needed:

 .. code:: python